 Jon Berger started playing violin in the fourth grade, but didn't find out about folk music until, while working as a stage technician for the Palo Alto Youth Theater Workshop, he was asked to learn some Irish fiddle tunes to play in the background during a production of Brendan Behan's "The Hostage."
 He has been playing for English, Irish, Scottish, French, and American folk dancers for over 35 years.

-Rebecca King is a versatile dance pianist, conductor, and composer, whose strong classical training and love of jazz show in her rhythmic and lyric piano accompaniments.
-Her great-grandfather, living in a small pioneer town in the west, moved his log cabin from his farm into town to be closer to play the fiddle for the town dances.
-Playing for community dances runs deep in Rebecca’s soul.
-She plays for English and contra dances in the greater San Francisco Bay area and has been on staff at dance camps, weekends, and balls across North America as well as in the U.K. and Italy.
-By day, she is a band director and music specialist in the Sonoma Valley Unified Schools.
-Rebecca has recorded and produced several CDs of English country dance music playing solo and with the band Persons of Quality, available at rebeccakingmusic.com
+Rebecca King s a versatile dance pianist, conductor, and composer, whose strong classical training and love of jazz shows in her rhythmic and lyric piano accompaniments.
+She plays English and contra dance in the greater San Francisco Bay area and has been on staff at west coast dance camps, weekends, and balls and at Pinewoods.
+By day, she teaches music in the Sonoma Valley schools.
+In addition to her albums with Persons of Quality, Rebecca has recorded an album of mostly English Country Dance tunes of her own composition, available at her web site.